Young Jean Lee

 Three ordinary, awkward characters in street clothes address audience members directly in an earnest, frequently disastrous attempt to show them how to live a better life.

-Originally produced by Young Jean Lee’s Theater Company and presented at PS122
+Premiered at PS122 and produced by Young Jean Lee’s Theater Company.

 “Lee’s snaky, tart-writing and her understanding of theatrical conventions seem to exist only so she can subvert and frustrate expectations.” - Time Out New York